-- In a sub-regional emergency response system, Yorktown and adjacent towns work together to support a single system that provides all services: first response, EMT, and ALS. - Policy 10-28: Promote volunteerism. - Promote volunteerism through: - Recognition events/awards. - Outreach to teens at the high school. - Assistance with education costs (i.e., for training) in exchange for volunteer time. - Contribution to retirement plans for volunteers. - Improved the community visibility/awareness of fire/rescue services. - The Town should also explore the feasibility of providing property tax incentives for volunteers.
+- Prepare and plan for the possibility of going to paid forces for the Yorktown and Mohegan VAC's, which may require more financial assistance from taxpayers.
+Volunteerism may eventually become untenable, in whole or in part. - Promote volunteerism through: - Recognition events/awards. - Outreach to teens at the high school. - Assistance with education costs (i.e., for training) in exchange for volunteer time - Contribution to retirement plans for volunteers. - Improved the community visibility/awareness of fire/rescue services. - The Town should also explore the feasibility of providing property tax incentives for volunteers.
 Such exemptions first have to be authorized by the County, the Town should advocate for authorizing legislation.